Getting Started

 };

-const globals = await server.stateManager.create('globals');
+const global = await server.stateManager.create('global');

-And that's it for the server-side logic!
-If everything went well, you should see no error in the Terminal, and launching a client should still show you the same fancy black page.
+If everything went well, you should see no error in the Terminal, and launching a client in your browser should still show you the same fancy black page.

 Step 4 - Make clients interactive